basisproject/paper/src/part2/01-overview.md

 As most of this protocol revolves around economics, it's important to outline some of the ultimate goals of the economic relations in Basis.

 Production is engaged in without profit or exchange of currency.
 Blocs track costs directly, and assign these costs to their products and services.
-Costs are separate groupings of *labor* and [tracked resources][trackers].
+Costs are separate groupings of *labor*, [tracked resources][tracked-resources], and [tracked economic processes][tracked-processes].
 Blocs then assign these costs to their products, and they are only able to assign costs already assumed by the bloc: inputs and outputs must match.
 When another bloc orders one of these products, the product's cost is transferred from the producing bloc to the ordering bloc.
 No exchange of currency happens.
 When an agent consumes a product, the costs of that product are removed from the system.
 This direct cost tracking avoids the need for currency within the productive system and eliminates the idea of profit.

 When a bloc marks a product as available for agent consumption, it is given a price.
 This price can be set *independently* of the *cost* of the product (for instance if demand drops, the bloc can set a clearing price).
 However, the bloc does not realize any difference between the *cost* and the *price* because the currency used by the consuming agent is destroyed on spend.